 Appointed female account holders will receive eight weeks paid maternity leave.
-A total of twelve weeks is permitted with the last four being unpaid.
-If the missionary associate or missions intern has vacation time available, they may use four weeks of vacation in order to receive pay for the entire twelve-week leave.
-If they have no vacation, then their salary will be canceled for the last month of the leave.
+A total of twelve weeks are permitted with the last four being unpaid.
+If the missionary has vacation time available, they may use four weeks of vacation in order to receive pay for the entire 12-week leave.
+If the missionary has no vacation, then their salary will be canceled for the last month of the leave.
 All ministry responsibilities should be appropriately reassigned prior to the leave.
 Departments need to minute the dates of the maternity leave prior to or at the beginning of the leave and include information if vacation time will be taken.
-After twelve weeks, they will return to full-time ministry.
+After twelve weeks, the missionary will return to fulltime ministry.
 Extenuating circumstances will be considered on a case-by-case basis and may qualify for additional medical leave.

 Appointed male account holders are eligible for up to two weeks paid paternity leave.
 A total of twelve weeks of leave is permitted with the remaining ten being unpaid.
-If they have vacation time available, they may use four weeks of vacation in order to receive pay for six weeks.
-If they have no vacation, then their salary will be canceled for the last ten weeks of the leave.
+If the missionary has vacation time available, they may use six weeks of vacation in order to receive pay for eight weeks.
+If the missionary has no vacation, then their salary will be canceled for the last ten weeks of the leave.
 All ministry responsibilities should be appropriately addressed prior to the leave.